-- Install "no touch" technology on entry doors, restroom doors and fixtures and proximity readers - Install touchless hand sanitisers thoughout all lift lobbies, fitness centres, outside WC doors, food prep areas - Install WC waste receptacles close to the WC exit doors - Surface contamination in common areas of the office such as kitchens will require more stringent cleaning procedures, consider shutting down food preparation areas such as pantries and coffee stations - Keep inner vestibule doors open, to reduce possible contamination - Apply electrostatic cleaning methods whenever applicable - In conjunction with cleaning vendor, develop tenant-specific high touch point area (HTPA) cleaning program (upon request, billable to tenant) - Consider extending urinal partitions
+Verify that your building has proper staffing to execute the mentioned protocols According to the CDC, implementing the necessary janitorial enhancements includes moving from a "green program" to using one with bleach-based disinfectants.
+U.S. Registered Disinfectants, Health Canada Disinfectants.
+Certain enhanced operational measures can be recommended to the building owner to help maintain a clean and disinfected workplace: - Install "no touch" technology on entry doors, restroom doors and fixtures and proximity readers - Install touchless hand sanitizers in all elevator lobbies, fitness centers, outside restroom doors, food prep areas - Install restroom waste receptacles close to the restroom exit doors - Surface contamination in common areas of the office such as kitchens will require more stringent janitorial procedures, consider shutting down food preparation areas such as pantries and coffee stations - Keep inner vestibule doors open, to reduce possible contamination - Apply electrostatic cleaning methods whenever applicable - In conjunction with janitorial vendor, develop tenant-specific high touch point area (HTPA) cleaning program (upon request, billable to tenant) - Consider extending urinal partitions

 Tenant/occupiers and owners/investors should conduct a full review of all building operations and activities that occur within their premises or asset.
 Safe and effective building operations in the "new normal" will require owners and managers to follow the guidance of health care professionals and local governments, while continuously assessing their impacts and fine-tuning building operations.
 In order to ready building operations for a return to the workplace, recommended best practices and protocols include: